Lanph3re/ctf/CODEGATE2020/simplemachine/README.md

 Logic is very complicated, and in fact is not needed to be reverse engineered.

-What I wanted to know is values fetched to registers.
+What are important are values fetched to registers.

 It's enough to break on execute() and what values are used and what operation is executed.